This post contains affiliate links. Read the full disclosure here

 Affiliate marketing is the process of promoting a product through an affiliate link or code.
 As an affiliate, you will promote a product through your blog, website, or video.
 When someone clicks on the affiliate link and purchases the product, you earn a commission.
 This process can go on even when you sleep or are on vacation, so it’s an incredibly good way to earn some passive income.

-I just want to add that if you want to be an effective affiliate marketer, you must be confident with the products you are promoting.
+I just want to add that if you want to be an effective affiliate marketer, you must genuinely love the products you are promoting.
 Better yet, you must have at least tried using the product yourself so you can give honest and authentic feedback.

 Affiliate marketing has a learning curve, so it’s best to give yourself the time to study all the resources you can find.
 You can start by setting up a blog or website, identifying a niche or products you want to promote, and signing up for affiliate programs.

 You don’t need much investment to start earning from affiliate marketing.
-At the very least, you need a blog or website where you can talk about a product and promote it.
-It’s also helpful to invest in online courses to fully understand affiliate marketing.
+At the very least, you need a blog or website or a social media platform where you can talk about a product and promote it.

 There’s no saying how much you can earn from affiliate marketing, but there are people who make four-digit incomes a day with this business.